 You can see this video to know more:

 As its name suggests, white Jade pineapple has a super sweet white flesh.
 Its taste has no sourness thanks to the low acid content.
 White Jade is also famous for its edible soft core and flesh.
 This type of pineapple is more suitable for growing in gardens than shipping around.

 27. Maui Gold Pineapple

 Maui Gold pineapple is a recent pineapple variety grown in Maui, Hawaii.
 It tastes ultra sweet, sweeter, and less sour than most other types.
 You can always find it in Hawaii, California, and many other parts of America.

 Monte Lirio pineapple is a small variety with a globose shape.
 It has a rough yellow rind and white flesh with dark green leaves.
 The leaves are sparse and contain no spikes on top.
 When eating this fruit, you will taste a balanced flavor between sweet and sour.

-Panare pineapple includes a medium size and a bottle-like shape with a small core and long spiny leaves.
-The rind outside dives in orange, and the flesh is dark yellow.
-It doesn’t have much fiber and is quite aromatic.
+Panare pineapple includes a medium-sized and a bottle-like shape with a small core and long spiny leaves.
+The rind outside dives in orange, and the aromatic flesh is dark yellow.
+The fruit is named after the local tribe that cultivates it in Venezuela.

-Maipure pineapple is cylindrical with both yellow rind and flesh, but the flesh is somehow lighter in color.
+Maipure pineapple is cylindrical in shape.
+Both the rind and flesh are yellow, but the latter is somewhat lighter in color.
 The leaves of this pineapple variety are spiny, with some reddish spots on the tips.
-This is a Venezuelan pineapple that has a great sweet and sour taste.
+This Venezuelan pineapple cultivar has a greatly sweet and slightly sour taste.